 If someone enters the word [fencing] into a search engine, the search results they see will likely be filled with pages related to all of the different meanings of the word such as electric fences, local search maps for fencing companies, Olympic moments relived at the United States Fencing Association web site, the Wikipedia entry on Fence (criminal), and others.

 The chances are that the person searching was only interested in finding information about the sport, the barrier, or criminal activity.

 How would you solve this problem if you were creating the algorithms behind how a search engine worked?

 One solution might be for a search engine to show query suggestions along with search results, adding more words to the original query based upon previous queries from other searchers.

-A search engine could look at its query logs to see how often searchers made changes to their queries, and associate those followup queries with the original ones.
-Many searchers, faced with a mix of results like those for fencing might change their original query to include an additional word or words to their search that might make it more likely that more of the search results will be relevant to what they intended to find.
+A search engine could look at its query logs to see how often searchers made changes to their queries and associate those follow-up queries with the original ones.
+For example, many searchers, faced with a mix of results like those for fencing, might change their original query to include an additional word or words to their search that might make it more likely that more of the search results will be relevant intended to find.

 So, someone searching for information about the sport of fencing might add a word like “epee” to the search.
-An epee is a kind of sword that a fencer would use when they compete against someone else.
-If enough people refine their searches in that way, then a search engine might start showing [fencing epee] as a link within search results for a search for [fencing].
+Epee is a kind of sword that a fencer would use when they compete against someone else.
+If enough people refine their searches that way, then a search engine might start showing [fencing epee] as a link within search results for a search for [fencing].